Amerigo Dumini: Biography

 Amleto Poveromo) that carried out the killing of Giacomo Matteotti, possibly on the orders of Cesare Rossi, to whom he was assistant at the time.
 Following the political murder, he was abandoned by the fascist leadership, with the exception of Roberto Farinacci, who defended him during his trial.
 While Farinacci declared himself "honored" by the task, he could not prevent Dumini from receiving a five-year prison sentence, of which he only served eleven months, benefiting from an amnesty ordered by Mussolini.

 Once out of jail, he tried his hand at blackmailing the fascist leadership, trying to obtain rewards and the payment of his legal fees.
 Ostentatiously, he sought a meeting with Mussolini at the Italian Council of Ministers.
 He justified his entitlement with the words "I am here in order to wash Matteotti's blood off my hands".
 Arrested, he was put on trial for "offending Il Duce" and sentenced to eight years in prison— substantially more than for the previous crime.

 Freed in 1927, Amerigo Dumini left for Italian Somaliland, having been awarded a large state pension (5,000 lire).
 Apparently, he was still viewed as troublesome, since he was detained and interned on the Tremiti Islands.
 Meanwhile, he warned General Emilio De Bono that he had filed a manuscript detailing Matteotti's murder with notaries in Texas.
 This claim led to his release and an increase in pension to as much as 50,000 lire.
-He left for the Italian colony of Libya, where his pension was further increased by 2,500 lire (together with a single payment of 125,000 lire).
+He left for Italian Libya, where his pension was further increased by 2,500 lire (together with a single payment of 125,000 lire).

-Dumini remained in the region for more than a decade and was captured by the British Army at Derna during the North African Campaign of World War II.
+Dumini remained in the region for more than a decade and was captured by the British Army at Derna during the North African campaign of World War II.
 Sentenced to death as a spy, he was hit by 17 bullets from a firing squad and still managed to remain alive, escaping to safety in Tunisia during the night.
 As Dumini returned to Italy, he was received with astonishment and offered yet another generous pension.
 He went into business as a transporter and bought a villa in a residential area of Florence.

 With the 1943 fall of fascism in southern Italy, he joined the German-backed Italian Social Republic.
-After the Allied occupation of that region, Dumini was arrested in Bologna and placed on trial for Matteotti's murder.
+After the Allied occupation of that region, Dumini was arrested in Bologna and placed on trial for Matteotti's murder: the judgement stated that the order to kill Matteotti was given to him by Mussolini.
 He was given a life sentence, which was immediately commuted to 30 years due to the Togliatti amnesty.
 He was released under a further amnesty in 1953.
 In 1967, Dumini accidentally electrocuted himself while changing a lightbulb in his home.
 He died of a heart attack in a hospital nearly three weeks later.

 In popular culture

-In the Florestano Vancini's film The Assassination of Matteotti (1973), Dumini is played by Umberto Orsini.
+In the 1973 film The Assassination of Matteotti, by Florestano Vancini, Dumini is played by Umberto Orsini.

+In the 2025 TV show Mussolini: Son of the Century, by Joe Wright, Dumini is played by Federico Majorana.